KenLauter.com

 rising.

-poems Xlibris, 2011 - softcover, 87 pages order from Xlibris: softcover - or ebook Grand Canyon Days explores one of the world's greatest geological wonders-- its past and present, its rock, waters, plants, and animals.
-The book spans fifty years of the author's life and reflects our current national identity and the Canyon's lingering sense of myth from earlier eras.
-Along the way, we meet John Wesley Powell, ancient canyon residents, and a couple of ordinary American tourists.
-The book takes us into a deep place and deep thoughts about the social, environmental, and spiritual legacy of canyons. |
+The poems of Grand Canyon Days explore one of the world's great geological wonders-- its past and present, its rock, waters, plants, and animals.
+The book spans fifty years of the author's life and reflects on our national identity and the Canyon's lingering sense of myth from earlier eras.

 Canyon Dawn